 Truman also offers a challenging Honors Scholar Program.
 Students have the opportunity to select the most rigorous honors courses to satisfy the liberal arts component of their respective programs.
 Those who successfully complete this program benefit from an even richer academic experience at Truman and receive special recognition at graduation.
 Departmental honors are also available in several disciplines.

 Truman offers a wide variety of experiential internships, a required component of some academic programs.
-The "Truman in Washington" program provides work-experience opportunities in the nation's capitol in such areas as foreign affairs/diplomacy, government affairs, criminal justice, international relations, health and human services, and communications as well as other areas.
+The “Truman in Washington” program provides work-experience opportunities in the nation’s capitol in such areas as foreign affairs/diplomacy, government affairs, criminal justice, international relations, health and human services, and communications as well as other areas.
 Truman also offers internship opportunities with the Missouri State Legislature.
 In recent years, students have completed internships with United States senators, the United States Supreme Court, the governor of Missouri, business and industry managers, advertising agencies, physical therapists, and artists.
+For the fall 2015 semester, Truman had three interns at the White House.

 Majors and Degrees Offered